What to Wear in Bangkok – Outfit Do’s and Don’ts 2026

 What Should You Wear in Bangkok?

-What to wear in Bangkok is simple: light, breathable clothes for the heat, plus one “temple-ready” outfit that covers shoulders and knees.
+What to wear in Bangkok is simple: light, breathable clothes for the heat, plus one temple-ready outfit that covers shoulders and knees.
 Add comfy walking shoes and one smarter look for rooftop bars.
+That covers about 90% of what this city will throw at you.

 The Real Bangkok Outfit Rules (So You Don’t Overpack)